xebialabs/xl-release-stress-tests/README.md

 There are two projects in this repository :

-- Data Generator : an application that populates an XL Release instance with active, completed releases and templates.
+- Data Generator : an application that populates an XL Release instance with active, completed releases, templates and folders
 - Runner : an application that connects to an XL Release instance and performs stress tests.

 ## Requirements